Crazy Easy Meal Planning With One Powerful App

 I used to have piles (I’m not kidding here–my husband actually was super angry at me for wasting tons of $ on paper and ink to print all this crap out) of recipes lying around.
 Like, so many that I thought I’d never get out alive.
 So what I decided to do (even though I’m really bad at doing everything digital), is to go paperless on this one.

-What I love is that I’m not relying on recipes from meal planning sites that I have no clue if my kids will eat or not.
+What I love is this: I’m not relying on recipes from meal planning sites that I have no clue if my kids will eat.
 (Or husband.
 He can act like a picky toddler sometimes.)
 I can input our own recipes that I know and trust, thereby eliminating the possibility of the Dinner-Time-Whine.

 Having meals ready to go like that makes my life immensely easier during the school year!!
 We have lots of after-school activities happening all the time, as well as allergy shots one day a week, and the husband traveling through the week for work.
 So for me, after a long day, this is what saves my sanity (except for wine.
 Don’t forget the wine.)